 This simplistic thinking also causes you to miss content requirements that a more rigorous approach will identify.

-The principle is Context.
 By defining context at a more granular level we were able to develop an architecture that clarified specific content performance requirements.
 We found it applied to all situations and clients.

 To leverage today’s AI oriented information systems requires contextual tagging.
 It’s tagging that will make content easier to find.
 More precise tagging will yield more focused and appropriate search recommendations.
-Tagging replaces buyer journey content alignment.
+Tagging replaces buyer journey stage content alignment.